Kinetic-Mamba: Mamba-Assisted Predictions of Stiff Chemical Kinetics

 \section{Introduction}

 \addvspace{10pt}

-Combustion has been a socio-economically critical process for centuries and remains so today, with more than 80\% of the global energy supply still derived from combustion in various forms \citep{swaminathan_2023_machine,IEA_2023_stat}.
-Modeling chemically reacting flows requires solving detailed chemical kinetic mechanisms that may include dozens to thousands of species and reactions.
+Modeling chemically reacting flows requires solving detailed chemical kinetic mechanisms that may involve dozens to thousands of species and reactions.
 The governing system of ordinary differential equations (ODEs) is typically highly stiff, characterized by the coexistence of vastly disparate time scales, from fast radical chain-branching reactions occurring on microsecond or nanosecond scales to slow recombination or diffusion-limited processes evolving over milliseconds or longer.

-The stiffness within the system of ODEs introduces severe numerical difficulties.
-Explicit time-integration methods become unstable unless the timestep is reduced to match the fastest chemical timescale, even though the physics of interest may evolve on far slower scales.
-As a result, explicit integration becomes prohibitively expensive for realistic combustion mechanisms.
+The stiffness in the system of ODEs introduces severe numerical difficulties.
+Explicit time-integrators require the timestep to match the fastest chemical timescale, making them prohibitively expensive, even though the physics of interest may evolve on far slower scales.
 Implicit methods, which are generally A-stable, are therefore widely used to solve stiff chemical kinetics.
 However, they require repeated Jacobian evaluations and nonlinear iterations, leading to very high computational cost \cite{pope_1997_in_situ_adaptive, kee_2005_chemReactFlow}.
-Stiff ODE systems remain challenging even when employing advanced implicit techniques.
-Methods have been developed to alleviate the algebraic burden while maintaining A-stability \citep{Aro_1996_CHEMSODE, Aro_1996_Stiff, Aro_1999_High, Dabdub_1995_Extrapolation}, yet these approaches are often limited in their ability to extrapolate solutions over long physical times.
-Linearly implicit Rosenbrock methods require solving only a linear system and hence significantly decrease the overhead in solving non-linear equations from the implicit solvers \cite{Rang_2015_Rosenbrock}.
-Nevertheless, in combustion applications where reaction mechanisms may involve hundreds of species, the resulting linear systems can still be extremely large, and solving them remains a major computational bottleneck.
+Stiff ODE systems remain challenging even with advanced implicit techniques.
+Several methods have been developed to alleviate the algebraic burden while maintaining A-stability \citep{Aro_1996_CHEMSODE, Aro_1996_Stiff, Aro_1999_High, Dabdub_1995_Extrapolation}, yet these approaches are often limited in their ability to extrapolate solutions over long physical times.
+Linearly implicit Rosenbrock methods require solving only a linear system, significantly reducing the overhead in solving non-linear equations from the implicit solvers \cite{Rang_2015_Rosenbrock}.
+Nevertheless, for reaction mechanisms involving hundreds and thousands of species, the resulting linear systems can still be extremely large, and solving them remains a major bottleneck.